msprev/panzer/README.rst

 Scripts read the json message above by deserialising json input on stdin.

-Filters can read the json message by extracting a special metadata field, ``panzer_reserved``, from the AST:
+Filters can read the json message by inspecting the metadata field, ``panzer_reserved``, in the AST's metadata branch:

 .. code:: yaml